By Debra Waters

-If you’re looking for a relatively cheap home facial it’s time to include a facial roller in your skin routine – a cooling device known to lift, tone and smoothe the skin as well as provide a moment in your day to relax.
-But, before you buy, you may want to find out which is better – a jade or rose quartz roller – or perhaps you’d like to try a facial roller made from another gemstone or material.
+Facial rollers are a relatively cheap but effective treatment to include in at home facials.
+This cooling device is known to lift, tone and smoothe the skin, as well as provide a moment in your day to relax.
+But, before you buy, you may want to find out which is better – a jade facial roller or a rose quartz roller?
+Or perhaps you’re considering a facial roller made from another gemstone or material?

-I asked Emily Buckwell, of beauty device experts CurrentBody, why facial rollers are so in demand.
-Although they’ve been used for centuries in Asia, these Insta-friendly tools are arguably still a novelty in Western beauty regimes.
-“Since the beginning of lockdown we’ve seen a significant increase in products that can help you to relax as well as treat your skin,” says Emily.
+We asked Emily Buckwell, of beauty device experts CurrentBody,why facial rollers are so in demand at the moment given that they’ve been used for centuries in Asia.
+But these Insta-friendly tools are arguably still a novelty in Western beauty regimes.“Since the beginning of lockdown we’ve seen a significant increase in products that can help you to relax as well as treat your skin,” says Emily.
 “Searches on our website for facial rollers have increased by 42% since April, suggesting that people are looking for new ways to unwind.”

 While salons were closed during quarantine many of us opted for DIY facials, but although professional facials are available to us again there’s no need to stop exercising self-care at home.
 “Facial rollers provide the best of both worlds.
 They leave a glowier, more refreshed complexion and are fantastic way to alleviate stress,” says Emily.
 “Without realising it we carry a lot of tension in our face and the pressure from a roller releases that tension, just like a massage would for the body.”